Yoric/redreaming-firefox/hats/details.md

   * the Window menu (even if the Hat hasn't been loaded yet);
   * a keyboard shortcut;
   * the OS's process-switching mechanism (e.g. Ctrl-Tab, the Dock, etc.);
-  * the icon in the Start Menu, the Applications Menu, etc;
+  * the icon in the Start Menu, the Applications Folder, etc;
   * a built-in page `about:hats`;
 11. Also, following a link, opening a bookmark, typing a URL for a websites that is associated to a Hat switches to that Hat, while following a link/bookmark/URL for a website that is not associated switches back to the Vanilla Hat;
 12. Tabs can be moved between Hats with drag/drop or by right-clicking on a tab and selecting `Send To...`.
 Menu `Send To...` contains the list of all Hats that have been created, as well as a submenu `New...` offering specific templates (e.g. Gaming, Banking, Blank) for manually creating Hats.
 Bookmarks can be moved between Hats using essentially the same mechanism;